Avascular necrosis: Treatment

-A variety of methods may be used to treat the most common being the total hip replacement (THR).
-However, THRs have a number of downsides including long recovery times and short life spans of the hip joints.
+A variety of methods may be used to treat the disease, with the most common being total hip replacement (THR).
+However, THRs have a number of downsides, including long recovery times and the lifespans of the hip joints (often around 20 to 30 years).
 THRs are an effective means of treatment in the older population; however, in younger people, they may wear out before the end of a person's life.

-Other techniques such as metal on metal resurfacing may not be suitable in all cases of avascular necrosis; its suitability depends on how much damage has occurred to the femoral head.
-Bisphosphonates which reduce the rate of bone breakdown may prevent collapse (specifically of the hip) due to AVN.
+Other techniques, such as metal-on-metal resurfacing, may not be suitable in all cases of avascular necrosis; its suitability depends on how much damage has occurred to the femoral head.
+Bisphosphonates, which reduce the rate of bone breakdown, may prevent collapse (specifically of the hip) due to AVN.

 Core decompression

-Other treatments include core decompression, where internal bone pressure is relieved by drilling a hole into the bone, and a living bone chip and an electrical device to stimulate new vascular growth are implanted; and the free vascular fibular graft (FVFG), in which a portion of the fibula, along with its blood supply, is removed and transplanted into the femoral head.
+Other treatments include core decompression, whereby internal bone pressure is relieved by drilling a hole into the bone, and a living bone chip and an electrical device to stimulate new vascular growth are implanted; and the free vascular fibular graft (FVFG), in which a portion of the fibula, along with its blood supply, is removed and transplanted into the femoral head.
 A 2016 Cochrane review found no clear improvement between people who have had hip core decompression and participate in physical therapy, versus physical therapy alone.
 There is additionally no strong research on the effectiveness of hip core decompression for people with sickle cell disease.

-Progression of the disease could possibly be halted by transplanting nucleated cells from bone marrow into avascular necrosis lesions after core decompression, although much further research is needed to establish this technique.
+The disease's progression may be halted by transplanting nucleated cells from the bone marrow into avascular necrosis lesions after core decompression.
+However, much further research is needed to establish this technique.